Effect of Gravitational Waves on Yang-Mills condensates: Dynamics of Fermions in the presence of Yang-Mills Condensate

 For the space components of the current, we find similar formulas.
-Putting these in the Yang-Mills equation, we can find the back-reaction of the Fermions on the condensate.
+Putting these in the Yang-Mills equation with a non-zero source term, we can find the back-reaction of the Fermions on the condensate.
 What is obvious is that the backreaction breaks the isotropy of the system.
 One cannot have the condensate as $U(t)\delta^a_i$ as the different internal components $a=1,2,3$ will have different sources.
 Instead of discussing this further, in this article, we will report on this in a separate publication, which will also discuss the quantum interaction \cite{condensate1}.